 RFP distribution systems or lists to be used.

-These items would be reviewed to ensure compliance with the stated solicitation strategies as put forth by the PAs’ Business Plans as well as with relevant Commission direction.
-The IE role does not include assessment of which program design is preferred.
+These items would be reviewed to ensure that the solicitation was fair and in compliance with the stated solicitation strategies as put forth by the PAs’ Business Plans as well as with relevant Commission direction.
 This information would be presented to Energy Division and the EE-PRG.

 Summarize and assess the PA’s solicitation results to ensure the solicitation was fair and competitive, that planned review methodologies for proposals were applied correctly, and the selection of a final bidder complied with protocols that were defined in IV.A.
+This typically involves the IE evaluating each bid simultaneously with the PA.
 If discrepancies or issues emerged related to the PA’s final selection, the IE would identify the items and the process by which the ultimate decision was made.
 This information would be presented to Energy Division and the EE-PRG at the end of the solicitation process.

 Provide an annual written assessment to Energy Division and the EE-PRG of the overall results of the solicitation processes concluded within the past calendar year (e.g., how many parties responded to each bid, what was the range of scoring results, disqualified respondents, with possible suggestions for future enhancements and other information requested by the EE-PRG.).
 The IE would also submit recommendations (if any) for improvements to the solicitation process.
 At the onset, this could be done quarterly to help inform improvements for the solicitation process.